Why Mastering the Pistol Squat Should Be Your Next Fitness Goal

-Also called the pistol squat, this elite strength move is basically a gym party trick.
+Also called the single-leg squat, this elite strength move is basically a gym party trick.
 Here's why it's worth your time and attention.

 Squats get all the fame and glory-and for good reason, since they're one of the best functional strength moves out there.
 But they're all too often limited to the two-footed variety.

-That's right: You can do a single-leg squat (aka a pistol squat, demonstrated here by NYC-based trainer Rachel Mariotti) and it's just as hard as you're imagining.
-It's an elite strength move that requires balance, mobility, and crazy coordination—but the satisfaction and feeling of all-around badassery when you finally nail it?
+That's right: You can do a pistol squat (aka a single-leg squat, demonstrated here by NYC-based trainer Rachel Mariotti) and it's just as hard as you're imagining.
+It's an elite strength move that requires balance, mobility, and crazy coordination-but the satisfaction and feeling of all-around badassery when you finally nail it?
 Totally worth the hours.

-What makes the single-leg squat so impressive is that it's not about pure strength.
+What makes the pistol squat (or single-leg squat) so impressive is that it's not about pure strength.
 (If that's what you're after, you can load up a barbell and go at some back squats.)
 "This move requires a ton of hip, knee, and ankle mobility," says Mariotti.
 It demands core stability and balance while "building unilateral strength in the hips, glutes, quads, and hamstrings, which makes it more acrobatic than any other standard single-leg exercise."

 Plus, it'll be a wake-up call for any strength or mobility asymmetries you have, says Mariotti.
 Give them a whirl, and you'll probably realize one leg is way stronger than the other.
 You'll probably also realize that single-leg squats are freaking hard.
 (After all, that's how it made Jen Widerstrom's list of essential bodyweight strength moves women should master.)